-STOP if you do not have your training module yet.
-The training below is intended for you to work alongside the video in the training module we will provide to you when you register for this class.
+If you do not have your training module yet, STOP.
+The training below is intended for you to work alongside the video in the provided training module when you register for this class.

 Can't find your Training Module?